interTwin-eu/teapot/docs/configuration.md

 ## Mapping user’s global and local identities

-### File-based Mapping Method
+### File-based mapping

 Teapot provides several methods for mapping a user’s global and local identities.
-The File-based Mapping Method allows manual storage of user mappings in a file.
+The File-based mapping allows manual storage of user mappings in a file.
 This file should contain the following information: for each user, the local username and the user's OIDC subject claim (`sub`), as provided by the Identity Provider (IdP).
 These values must be listed on